bentoml/BentoML/docs/source/concepts/bento.rst

 ``description`` field allows user to customize documentation for any given Bento.

-The description contents must be plain text, optionally in `Markdown <https://daringfireball.net/projects/markdown/syntax>`_ format.
+The description contents support Jinja2 Template, optionally in `Markdown <https://daringfireball.net/projects/markdown/syntax>`_ format.
 Description can be specified either inline in the ``bentofile.yaml``, or via a file path to an existing text file: